 40. A durable cast iron skillet for less than $15

 This inexpensive Lodge skillet is a must-have in the kitchen, and it's less than $15.
 I use mine for everything from pan pizza to baked casseroles and frying eggs.
 It's already pre-seasoned with vegetable oil — but with a little care, it'll get better and better with age and use.
 It works beautifully on everything from ovens to stoves and grills.
 Plus, it comes in tons of different sizes.

 41. The dish-drying rack that rolls up to save space

 When you set your dishes to dry on this roll-up mat made with stainless steel and silicone, the water drips right into the sink.
-And when you're done using it, the mat can be rolled up to save counter space.
+And when you're done using it, the mat can be rolled up to save space.
 This is brilliant solution if your kitchen is small, but it's also handy to have when you need extra drying space or for washing fruits and vegetables.
 And since it's heat-proof, it's also a terrific trivet for hot pans.
 Keep one in a drawer and you'll use it often.

 This article was originally published on